 We collect and provide safety information on our chemical products.
 We also conduct hazard assessments.
-For quality assurance, see Consumer Issues (→P. 56).

 Information for the Proper Handling of Chemical Products

 We produce Safety Data Sheets (SDS) for all Zeon products.
 SDS provide information including GHS1 classification results, product hazards, and cautions for handling, etc.